-2. E/S FEATURES PROMOTED FOR INVESTMENTS IN EXTERNAL UCITS AND ETFS
+2. E/S CHARACTERISTICS PROMOTED FOR INVESTMENTS IN EXTERNAL UCITS

-The selection of external UCITS (i.e. not managed by an Indosuez Wealth Management Group entity) and eligible ETFs is based in particular on the following criteria:
+The selection of External UCITS (i.e. not managed by an Indosuez Wealth Management Group entity) is based in particular on the following criteria:

-- 1. Qualification as Article 8 SFDR with a minimum commitment to sustainable investments within the meaning of the SFDR of 10% and/or as an Article 9 fund - 2.
-The quality of the ESG analysis of the issuers carried out by the external UCITS and ETF management companies using investment due diligence (IDD) - 3.
-Quality of the SFDR-related pre-contractual appendices and non-financial reports (periodic information or other non-financial reports) - 4.
+- 1. Qualification as an Article 8 fund under the SFDR with a minimum commitment to sustainable investments of 10% within the meaning of the SFDR and/or as an Article 9 SFDR fund. - 2.
+The quality of the ESG analysis of the issuers carried out by the External UCITS management company using investment due diligence (IDD). - 3.
+The quality of the SFDR-related pre-contractual appendices and non-financial reports (periodic information or other non-financial reports). - 4.
 Consideration of adverse impacts on sustainability.